javascript-tutorial/en.javascript.info/1-js/09-classes/05-extend-natives/article.md

 As we already know, native classes extend each other.
 For instance, `Array` extends `Object`.

 Normally, when one class extends another, both static and non-static methods are inherited.
-That was thoroughly explained in the chapter [](info:static-properties-methods#statics-and-inheritance).
+That was thoroughly explained in the article [](info:static-properties-methods#statics-and-inheritance).

 But built-in classes are an exception.
 They don't inherit statics from each other.